PramaAditya/nuxt_template/README.md

-# Nuxt 3 AI SaaS Template
+# Nuxt 4 AI SaaS Template

 [![Use this template](https://img.shields.io/badge/--000000?style=for-the-badge&logo=github&label=Use%20this%20template)](https://github.com/PramaAditya/nuxt_template/generate)

-This is my personal, comprehensive template for building AI-powered Software-as-a-Service (SaaS) applications using a modern, robust, and scalable tech stack.
+This is a comprehensive template for building AI-powered Software-as-a-Service (SaaS) applications using a modern, robust, and scalable tech stack.
 It provides a solid foundation with pre-configured authentication, database integration, UI components, and AI model connectivity.

 ## ✨ Features

 *   **User Authentication:** Secure login, logout, and session management powered by Logto.
-*   **AI Chat Interface:** A ready-to-use chat interface using the Vercel AI SDK and Google Gemini Pro.
+*   **AI Chat Interface:** A ready-to-use chat interface using the Vercel AI v5 SDK and Google Gemini Pro.
 *   **Database Integration:** Type-safe database access with Prisma ORM connected to a PostgreSQL database.
-*   **Server-Side Logic:** Nuxt 3 server routes for creating API endpoints.
+*   **Server-Side Logic:** Nuxt 4 server routes for creating API endpoints.
 *   **Reusable Components:** A clean and consistent UI built with Shadcn-Vue.
 *   **Scalable Deployment:** Easily deployable on Netlify's free tier.